Professor Simon Hackett, BA (Hons), MA (Econ), CQSW, PhD, FAcSS

 Collaborations and PhD student enquiries

 I collaborate with other researchers from across the world who share my interests.
 If you are interested in undertaking a PhD under my supervision, I would be delighted to hear from you directly about your ideas and to discuss opportunities to work with you at Durham.
-I have extensive supervisory experiences and an outstanding record of PhD completions.
+I have extensive supervisory experiences and a record of over 20 PhD completions.
 I hold the Durham University Excellence in Doctoral Supervision Award.

 A list of my current and recently completed PhD supervisees is included below (see section entitled 'supervises').
 Their projects are diverse and range from work on child abuse, sexual abuse and sexual offending, children and sexuality, gender, and safeguarding in the UK and internationally.